-Freezing foods is done so when they are at their most nutritious (right after being harvested); whereas fresh produce may lose some nutrients on its journey from the field to your plate
+Freezing foods is done so when they are at their most nutritious (right after being harvested); whereas fresh produce may lose some nutrients on its journey from the field to your plate.

-Studies have shown that vegetables stored at lower temperatures may lose nutrients more slowly than those stored at room temperature
+Studies have shown that vegetables stored at lower temperatures may lose nutrients more slowly than those stored at room temperature.

 Freezing foods prohibits the activity of enzymes responsible for breaking down the nutrients in the food.
-These enzymes remain active in fresh produce, which can accelerate the breakdown process
+These enzymes remain active in fresh produce, which can accelerate the breakdown process.

-Conventionally Frozen VS Plantable
+Conventionally Frozen Vs. Plantable

 Conventionally frozen meals you see at the grocer (we’re looking at you, Lean Cuisine) typically have a high sodium content because sodium is used to prevent bacterial growth and therefore the deterioration of its contents.
 And as you might have guessed, an excess of sodium in the diet can lead to hypertension and heart disease.
 At Plantable, all of our meals are crafted to ensure that you do not exceed The American Heart Association’s sodium recommendation (an intake of less than 2,300 mg of sodium per day).

 Additionally, most frozen foods on the market today are not nutritionally complete (which has nothing to do with the freezing process however).
-Take a stroll down the frozen food aisle and you’ll find a ton of frozen pizza, chicken wings and mozzarella sticks. - which is why frozen food frequently gets a bad rap.
+Take a stroll down the frozen food aisle and you’ll find a ton of frozen pizza, chicken wings and mozzarella sticks - which is why frozen food frequently gets a bad rap.
 Plantable prides itself on the highest quality of nutrients, chef-crafted meals, and by flash-freezing our food we not only lock in its goodness, but make it easier on you to enjoy them for the duration you need.
-Delicious + nutritious, without going rotten within a matter of days.
+Delicious + nutritious, without going rotten in a matter of days.